-Aquifer Storage and Recovery (ASR) - The District operated the ASR facilities in coordination with California American Water (Cal-Am) while diverting 1,335 acre-feet (AF) of Carmel River Basin water for injection and storage in the Seaside Basin during the 2019 water year (WY).
-Since inception of the ASR program, a total of 9,895 AF has been diverted from the Carmel River for storage and subsequent recovery through the end of WY 2019.
-The District expanded its facility percolation pond to accommodate waters from two additional ASR wells to be constructed by Cal-Am.
-Facilities to treat produced waters began construction in 2019 to enable Cal-Am to recover ASR and Pure Water Monterey stored waters.
+Aquifer Storage and Recovery (ASR) - Since inception of the ASR program in 1998, a total of 9,951 AF has been diverted from the Carmel River for storage and subsequent recovery through the end of Water Year (WY) 2020.
+The District completed facilities to treat produced waters recovered from ASR and Pure Water Monterey.

-Water Availability - In cooperation with the United States Geological Survey (USGS), the District continues to refine an integrated groundwater surface water GSFLOW/MODFLOW model to help understand Carmel River flows related to changes in groundwater pumping.
+Pumping's Effect on River - In cooperation with the United States Geological Survey (USGS), the District continues to refine an integrated groundwater/surface water GSFLOW/MODFLOW model to help understand Carmel River flows related to changes in groundwater pumping.
 In addition, the District completed a draft instream flow study and hydraulic model to simulate flow requirements for steelhead in the Carmel River.
-These models will allow the District to simulate different water supply scenarios and their impacts on the Carmel River environment in the Los Padres removal analysis currently underway in conjunction with Cal-Am and the National Marine Fisheries Service.
+These models will allow the District to simulate different water supply scenarios and their impacts on the Carmel River environment in the Los Padres Dam alternatives analysis (see below) currently underway in conjunction with Cal-Am and the National Marine Fisheries Service.